The Department of Energy has announced massive fuel price hikes that will take effect on 3 October 2018.

 Rising fuel prices remain a major cause of concern for many South African motorists and consumers who have endured countless increases that continue to squeeze household budgets.

-The agricultural sector, which is already under stress from the prolonged drought, will be severely affected by the rising cost of diesel.
-The AA warns that extreme price hikes such as this will place marginal businesses (including farms) under considerable pressure and will ultimately have a negative impact on consumer pricing.
+Previously, the AA warned that the agricultural sector, which is already under stress from the prolonged drought, will be severely affected by the rising cost of diesel and price hikes such as this will place marginal businesses (including farms) under considerable pressure and will ultimately have a negative impact on consumer pricing.